Using Computers – Do’s and Don’ts

 Suggested Answer: Answers could vary

-– might not disturb others working on the system
+– may not disturb others working on the system

-– can protect ourselves from any accidents or injury
+– can protect ourselves from any accidents or injuries

 2. What will happen if we don’t follow the rules?